 Not too shabby when you consider you won't be paying an annual fee as a member of the military.

 The Blue Cash Preferred® Card from American Express doesn't have an untouchable annual fee at just $0 introductory annual fee for the first year, then $95., but as a member of the military you don't even have to worry about it.
 So, while Blue Cash Preferred® probably isn't the first choice to come to mind because of the annual fee savings, depending on your spending habits, it could still deserve a spot in your wallet.

-Since you, as a member of the military, are eligible for waived annual fees, consider carrying both the Blue Cash Preferred® for your everyday spending AND The Platinum Card® from American Express or the American Express® Gold Card with which you earn maximum rewards on your travel and enjoy those luxury travel perks described above.
+Since you, as a member of the military, are eligible for waived annual fees, consider carrying both the Blue Cash Preferred® for your everyday spending AND the Platinum Card® or the Gold Card with which you earn maximum rewards on your travel and enjoy those luxury travel perks described above.